department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor/headstones-markers-medallions.md

 - Any Veteran buried in an unmarked grave who served before September 7, 1980
 - Any Veteran buried in an unmarked grave who served for 24 months or longer, or who died while on active duty (including training) after September 7, 1980
 - An eligible spouse or other family member buried in a national cemetery, state/tribal Veterans cemetery, military post cemetery, or military base cemetery
+**Note**: Spouses and dependents buried in a private cemetery aren't eligible for these memorial items.

 <br>